sleepyfox/Code-Dojo-45/js/log.md

 > expected 3 but got 3

 Oops again!
 We've got the right answer, but the assertion is expecting a string and we're giving it a number!
 A quick `.toString()` fixes this, but leaves a bad taste in my mouth as the code now looks quite ugly.
 Note to self: must refactor later.

+After a slight tidy up to the tests to use the one-line arrow function form we move on to our next test: 'A calculator can subtract two numbers'.
+This will force us to fix the implicit assumption in the top-level calc function around the operation being addition.

+> ✘ A calculator can subtract two numbers
+>   expected 42 but got 58

+Obviously it has added the two numbers together instead of subtracting, so we need to deal with switching operator.
+At the moment we'll just put an if statement in there, and assume that if it isn't addition then it must be subtraction.
+Hacky, but 'fake it till you make it'.
+This fixes the failing tests, now all are green.